 Where should you buy this driver online?

-If you want to save some money, you can find discounts on eBay.
 You can also buy from PGA TOUR Superstore, which offers a performance guarantee, financing payment plans, lessons, club fittings, and more.

 Note that the Epic MAX Star is quite a bit more expensive than the original Epic MAX.